SophM/Mushroom-Picking-Game/PseudoCode_Mushroom-Picking.md

 8. At the end of a round, a new random number is "chosen" by the computer and new random values are assigned to each button.

 9. The player can start playing again.

+10. Little adds-on: after a random number of clicks on the buttons (picked between 1 and 6), the player might be picking a "poisonous" mushroom or a "magic" mushroom when clicking on one of mushroom.
+    - if a "poisonous" mushroom is hiding and the player clicks on it, a message is displayed and new values will be attributed to the mushrooms.
+    - if a "magic" mushroom is hiding and the player clicks on it, a message is displayed and the values of the mushrooms are revealed.